The Road to Mandalay (1926 film): Plot

-Singapore Joe (Lon Chaney) is a captain on board a ship bound for Mandalay with his wife, who lies gravely ill in her cabin.
+Singapore Joe is a captain on board a ship bound for Mandalay with his wife, who lies gravely ill in her cabin.
 His wife dies giving birth to a daughter, and the Captain leaves the child in the care of his brother Father James, a priest who raises the girl as his own.
-Twenty years pass, and the captain is now a hardened criminal with a blind eye who runs a Singapore brothel along with a vile Chinese associate named English Charlie Wing (Kamiyama Sojin).
+Twenty years pass, and the captain is now a hardened criminal with a blind eye who runs a Singapore brothel along with a vile Chinese associate named English Charlie Wing.
 A third partner in their shady dealings is known as "The Admiral," a fallen young man who was once a well-to-do Englishman.

 Whenever he finds himself in Mandalay, Joe has always makes a point of visiting his daughter, who is an adult now and runs a religious curio shop in town.
 She does not know that Joe is her father and is repulsed by the crude one-eyed man whenever he stops by.
 The Admiral wanders into her shop one day and he and she become romantically involved.
 Joe tells Father James that he is thinking of cleaning up his act, and wants to turn over a new leaf and take his daughter away to start a new life together, but the priest warns him that he already has too many sins on his soul weighing him down.
 Joe learns that his daughter is planning to get married, and on the day of the wedding, he sneaks inside the church, and is shocked to find that her intended husband-to-be is "The Admiral".

 Joe prevents the priest from carrying out the ceremony, then his men kidnap The Admiral and smuggle him back to Joe's whorehouse in Singapore.
 The girl suspects Joe has abducted her fiancé and travels to the brothel to rescue him.
 Charlie Wing lures the young girl upstairs and is about to rape her when Joe enters and stops him.
 The Admiral arrives and fights with Joe, and during the fight the girl fatally stabs Joe, not realizing he is her father.
 Joe tells The Admiral to take her far away, and he holds Charlie Wing at bay while the two lovers escape.
 Father James arrives just in time to see Singapore Joe die from his knife wound.